Zhuk (radar): Zhuk-M (Export Designation Zhuk-ME)

 The N010M Zhuk-M is a further development of Zhuk radar.
-The radar forms part of the MiG-29 and its variations. the Zhuk-ME finding success on export MiG-29 aircraft to countries like India.
+The radar forms part of the MiG-29 and its variations.
+The Zhuk-ME finding success on export MiG-29K aircraft to India.
 The radar features improved signal processing and has a detection range of up to 120 km vs a 5 m^{2} RCS target for the export variant, and up to 10 targets tracked and up to 4 attacked at once in air-to-air mode.
 In air-to-surface mode the radar can detect a tank from up to 25 km away and a bridge from 120 km away, a naval destroyer could be detected up to 300 km away and up to two surface targets can be tracked at once.
 The radar has a weight of 220 kg and a scanning area of +/- 85 degrees in azimuth and +56/-40 degrees in elevation.
 The antenna is a mechanically scanned slotted planar array and has a diameter of 624 mm.

+The Indian Navy has reportedly had multiple Radar failures with the Zhuk-ME radar used on both the MiG-29K/KUB with its serviceability dropping to around 60-hours before becoming defective.
+This was also confirmed by leaked documents released by Black Mirror Hackers, a Ukrainian hacking group.